Susan Collins casts key vote to confirm Kavanaugh to Supreme Court

 In supporting Kavanaugh, Collins — who was one of three Republican senators who withheld their decisions on Kavanaugh until Friday — split with Maine’s other U.S. senator, Angus King, an independent who caucuses with Democrats.
 King previously announced his opposition to Kavanaugh.

-King said he was “very concerned” at how optimistic Collins seemed about Kavanaugh’s “position on some of the important issues to come before the court,” including presidential power, abortion rights and campaign finance.
+King said he was “very concerned” about Kavanaugh’s “position on some of the important issues to come before the court,” including presidential power, abortion rights and campaign finance.

 “A vote for a Supreme Court justice is an attempt to predict the future and I came to a different conclusion for a number of different reasons,” he said.
 “I guess the good thing about a situation like this is the next two or three years will prove one of us right.”